gardener/gardener/docs/concepts/gardenlet.md

 Additionally, you can limit the [shoot purposes](../usage/shoot_purposes.md) for which this applies by setting `.controllers.backupEntry.deletionGracePeriodShootPurposes[]`.
 For example, if you set it to `[production]` then only the `BackupEntry`s for `Shoot`s with `.spec.purpose=production` will be deleted after the configured grace period.
 All others will be deleted immediately after the `Shoot` deletion.

-### `NetworkPolicy` Controller

-The `NetworkPolicy` controller reconciles `NetworkPolicy`s in shoot namespaces in order to ensure access to Kubernetes API server.

-The controller resolves the IP address of Kubernetes service in `default` namespace and creates egress `NetworkPolicy`s for it.

-For more details about `NetworkPolicy`s in Gardener please see [this document](network_policies.md).

 ### [`ControllerInstallation` Controller](../../pkg/gardenlet/controller/controllerinstallation)

 The `ControllerInstallation` controller in the `gardenlet` reconciles `ControllerInstallation` objects with the help of the following reconcilers.